UAHVis/GridSet/README.md

 ## Demo

-A demo instance of GridSet is avialable at [https://UAHVis.github.io/GridSet/web/](https://UAHVis.github.io/GridSet/web/)
+A demo of GridSet is available at  [https://UAHVis.github.io/GridSet/web/](https://UAHVis.github.io/GridSet/web/)

 ## View in GitHub

-You can view the github project at [https://github.com/UAHVis/GridSet](https://github.com/UAHVis/GridSet)
+You can view the GitHub project at [https://github.com/UAHVis/GridSet](https://github.com/UAHVis/GridSet)

 ## Local Deployment